MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 The EXO V2 module uses the Active Directory Authentication Library to fetch an app-only token using the application Id, tenant Id & certificate thumbprint.
 The application object provisioned inside Azure AD has a Directory Role assigned to it, which is returned in the access token.
 Exchange Online configures the session RBAC using the directory role information that's available in the token.

+## How to start using this feature ?
+Please note that this feature is currently in Public Preview and available in the Preview release of EXO PowerShell V2 Module.
+You need to use below strings to install the Preview version 2.0.3 which contains this feature -

+     ```powershell
+     Install-Module -Name ExchangeOnlineManagement -RequiredVersion 2.0.3-Preview -AllowPrerelease
+     ```

 ## Setup app-only authentication

 An initial onboarding is required for authentication using application objects.
 Application and service principal are used interchangeably, but an application is like a class object while a service principal is like an instance of the class.
 You can learn more about this at [Application and service principal objects in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals).